Peter King (sportswriter): Television

 King joined the HBO show Inside the NFL in 2002 as a managing editor and reporter.
 With the return of NFL programming to NBC for the 2006 season, NBC started a studio show called Football Night in America, set between the end of Sunday afternoon games and the primetime Sunday Night Football.
 He along with Bob Costas, Cris Collinsworth, Sterling Sharpe, and Jerome Bettis served as special "insider" reporters and analysts for the show, highlighting major topics for the day.

 Radio

 From the 2008 offseason until the fall of 2011, King co-hosted The Opening Drive on Sirius NFL radio with Randy Cross and Bob Papa.
 King has been a regular contributor to Chris Russo's Sirius XM show, Mad Dog Unleashed, since 2008.
 King is also a frequent guest on The Dan Patrick Show and was often on ESPN's Golic and Wingo(2017 to 2020).

 Once a week during football season, he joins the Musers on Dallas' KTCK-AM/KTCK-FM for a segment.
-King is an often-used place holder for important and often vital Ticket audio segments as evidenced by the frequent cue given by Ticket Host Junior Miller of “Mark and play for Peter King”.
+King is an often-used place holder for vital Ticket audio segments as evidenced by the frequent cue given by Ticket Host Junior Miller of “Mark and play for Peter King”.